turtl/www/docs/server.md

 ## Prerequisites

-Let's go ove rthe software you need to get started.
+Let's go over the software you need to get started.

 ### Common lisp